Find Affordable College Courses

 Full Political Science & Government at Central Michigan University Report

-Northern Michigan University ranked #9 on this year’s Best Political Science & Government Schools in Michigan list.
-Northern Michigan University is a moderately-sized public school located in the town of Marquette.
+Northern Michigan University landed the #9 spot in the 2023 rankings for the best political science and government programs.
+Northern Michigan University is a medium-sized public school located in the remote town of Marquette.

 While working on their degree, political science majors at Northern Michigan University accumulate an average of around $16,199 in student debt.